takatoshiono/bullet_uniform_notifier_mysql/README.md

 end
 ```

-Run your test code and bullet notifications will save to the MySQL `bullet_notifications` table.
+Run your test code and bullet notifications will be saved to the MySQL `bullet_notifications` table.

 ## Development